sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

 - Select the parameters of your interest

-- If we click on "BACK" or "NEXT" button the selected value will remain as it is and can change if wanted to.
+- If you click on "BACK" or "NEXT" button the selected value will remain as it is and you can change it if needed

   .. figure:: ../_assets/web-app/parameters-1.PNG
           :alt: web-app